 A well-functioning construction site operates on the basis of safety over anything else, which is very important because of all of the different dangerous situations that arise daily in these busy areas.
 Each person working on the job site is trained to apply best practices in order to uphold these safety standards and trust that everyone who is working alongside is equally responsible and knowledgeable about these standards.

 However, there are some situations where the safety standards are disregarded, or someone makes a human error that leads to an accident.
 In these events, the injuries can be catastrophic—even life-threatening.
 For most workers on the job site, they are likely covered under workers’ compensation in order to protect them from the financial impacts of the injuries, which will be discussed in further detail below.
 Alternately, there are many possible scenarios when an individual who is not associated with the construction site is injured, possibly as a result of an improper warning sign for passersby, unclear boundaries of the construction site, or something else entirely.
-These people are not covered under workers’ compensation and will need to seek compensation from other channels.
+These people are not covered under workers’ comp and will need to seek compensation from other channels.

 Who Can Seek Compensation For Construction Injuries?

-Whether you are a worker or have no association with the construction site that you were injured on, contact us now to schedule an initial consultation and learn about how we can help.
-The following information is intended to provide you with a brief overview of the actions you can expect whether you are working on a workers’ compensation claim, or if we will be seeking personal injury damages from the responsible party.
+Whether you are a worker or have no association with the site that you were injured on, contact us now to schedule an initial consultation and learn about how we can help.
+The following information is intended to provide you with a brief overview of the actions you can expect whether you are working on a workers’ comp claim, or if we will be seeking personal injury damages from the responsible party.
 The specifics of your situation will be much more complicated than the information provided, and may ultimately take a completely different course than what this information may indicate.

-When a construction site accident occurs, the worker who is harmed can take legal action to obtain monetary compensation for losses.
+When a worksite accident occurs, the worker who is harmed can take legal action to obtain monetary compensation for losses.
 If the incident leads to fatal injuries, surviving family members may also receive monetary damages via a wrongful death action.
 An experienced San Diego construction accident lawyer at Injury Trial Lawyers, APC can help you to understand your rights and pursue your damage claim.
 Call today to speak with a member of our legal team.

 Understanding Construction Accident Law

 Navigating construction accident law can be overwhelming, especially if you are trying to recover from injuries at the same time that you are trying to make sense of your situation and the best way to move forward.
-There are many different cases where you will be covered by worker’s compensation, but there are an equal number of instances where someone may find themselves injured in a situation that is either in a “gray area” about whether or not it is work-related or may not be covered by worker’s compensation at all.
-In other cases still, a victim of an accident may find that they are entitled to seek additional compensation from parties who are not involved with the worker’s compensation policy that they carry, which can further complicate matters.
+There are many different cases where you will be covered by worker’s compensation, but there are an equal number of instances where someone may find themselves injured in a situation that is either in a “gray area” about whether or not it is work-related or may not be covered by worker’s comp at all.
+In other cases still, a victim of an accident may find that they are entitled to seek additional payments from parties who are not involved with the worker’s comp policy that they carry, which can further complicate matters.